kukam/PWE/README.md

 - install vsc modul 'Perl - Language Server and Debugger for Perl', published by 'Gerald Richter'
 - save settings.json and launch.json to the folder .vscode/
+- run docker-compose (how to run title:docker-compose-debugger)
-- run docker-compose (how to run docker-compose)
+- run docker-compose (how to run title:docker-compos)
 - vsc press F5
 - open http://127.0.0.1:7778/debug.cgi